Who says you need to pay $150 to $300 for a decent electric shaver?

 - 8 hour charge time

-- Popup trimmer works great on trimming side burns and mustache
+- Popup trimmer works excellent on trimming sideburns and mustache

 - One of the most affordable electric razors right now